Please find the 2019 revision to the 2000 Institutional Standards, as discussed at last year's Institutional Forum.

 Volunteering as a Director on the AAO Board offers an invaluable professional development experience.
 It provides candidates with an opportunity to network with other professionals in the field, develop their leadership skills, and to apply their existing knowledge and skill set to the service of Ontario’s archival community.

-Director Without Portfolio: Two-year term (April 2018 – April/May 2020)
+Director Without Portfolio: Two-year term (May 2019 – May 2021)

 The Director Without Portfolio position provides assistance in the general governing of the affairs of the Association.
 Specific duties may therefore include:

 Serving as a Board liaison to one or more of the Standing and Special Committees of the AAO, and/or Sub-committees thereof;

 Contribute to the development of Association policies, procedures and guidelines.